 - There are a number of programs to help people with disability transition from high school to the workforce

 - Support from family, friends, colleagues and teachers, among other support staff, can be really helpful

 Supporting a teenager with disability

 During this time, teenagers often feel self conscious and pay particular attention to the views and opinions of those around them.
 It is also a time where discrimination may wiggle its way into school and work life.

-It is important for people with disability to have the necessary supports to navigate adolescence and path their ways into becoming independent adults.
+It is important for people with disability to have the necessary supports to navigate adolescence and pave their ways into becoming independent adults.

 Challenges may arise during puberty with hormonal and body changes.
-There are a number of reproductive health workshops that can help people with disability and their families understand the changes that are taking place.
+There are a number of reproductive health and sexual education workshops that can help people with disability and their families understand the changes that are taking place.